simdjson/simdjson/doc/ondemand.md

    rely on error chaining, so it is possible to delay error checks: we shall shortly explain error chaining more fully.

+   NOTE: You should always have such a `document` instance (here `doc`) and it should remain in scope for the duration of your parsing function.
+E.g., you should not use the returned document as a temporary (e.g., `auto x = parser.iterate(json).get_object();`) followed by other operations as the destruction of the `document` instance makes all of the derived instances ill-defined.

 3. We iterate over the "statuses" field using a typical C++ iterator, reading past the initial `{ "statuses": [ {`.